ginabythebay/ledger-tools/README.md

 ## importing tasks still to be done

+* automated and benchmark tests for register import
+* See if we can solve the notes problem for register import
+* Take a look at converting register import to a streaming system
 * instead of converting csv to csv, convert it directly into ledger format
 * recognize existing entries that make for duplicates.
 Prefer email import to csv import
 * handle Patreon emails.  from bingo@patreon.com.  subject 'Thank you for supporting your creators!'